cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmScheduler.rst

 allocatePesForVm
 ^^^^^^^^^^^^^^^^

-.. java:method::  boolean allocatePesForVm(Vm vm, List<Double> mipsShareRequested)
+.. java:method::  boolean allocatePesForVm(Vm vm, List<Double> requestedMips)
    :outertype: VmScheduler

    Requests the allocation of PEs for a VM.

    :param vm: the vm to allocate PEs to
-   :param mipsShareRequested: the list of MIPS share to be allocated to a VM
+   :param requestedMips: the list of MIPS share to be allocated to a VM
    :return: true if the PEs were allocated to the VM, false otherwise

 allocatePesForVm